Spectral-Dreams/paddy-fanfics/README.md

 WIP: VTM: The Golden Goose (FF3) and VTM: The Den Of Snakes (FF4)

-Early Access for VTM: The Golden Goose and VTM: The Den Of Snakes planned at or near the release of VTM: Bloodlines 2 (October 21st, 2025)
+Early Access for VTM: The Golden Goose and VTM: The Den Of Snakes planned SOON (tm), likely before the year ends.
+TBD, no exact date.

 Early-Mid 2026: Full Release for VTM: The Golden Goose and VTM: The Den Of Snakes